jinghan1239/Time-series-Models/README.md

 # Time-series-Models
-Time-series Models with popular statistical models
+Time-series Models with popular statistical models like VAR, ARMA
+##